lawmurray/mendingwall/docs/how-you-can-help.md

 From a first desktop environment that is working as desired, a typical test sequence is:

-1. Start Mending Wall and ensure that *Untangle Themes* is running.
+1. Start Mending Wall and ensure that *Mend Themes* is running.
 2. Log out of the first desktop environment.
 3. Log into the second desktop environment, then log out again.
 4. Log into the first desktop environment again.